About The Institute For Nonprofit Practice

 Our hiring process aims to open this opportunity to the most diverse group of applicants possible while also increasing transparency to candidates and mitigating bias in the decision-making process.

-The Institute for Nonprofit Practice is an equal opportunity employer fully committed to creating an environment and team that represents various backgrounds, perspectives, styles, and experiences.
-All are encouraged to apply because we believe a diversity of voices leads to better discussions, decisions, and outcomes for everyone.
+The Institute for Nonprofit Practice is an equal opportunity employer fully committed to creating an environment and team dedicated to the principles and practices of diversity, equity, inclusion, and belonging.